-On November 3, 2020, the Company's wholly-owned subsidiary, YES, entered into a lease agreement pursuant to which it leases a total of 12,500 square feet of warehouse and office space from an affiliate of Peter Limoncelli, President of YES.
+On November 3, 2020, the Company's wholly-owned subsidiary, Yankee Equipment Systems, entered into a lease agreement pursuant to which it leases a total of 12,500 square feet of warehouse and office space from an affiliate of Peter Limoncelli, President of Yankee Equipment Systems.
 Monthly base rental payments total \$11,000 during the initial term of the lease.
-In addition to base rent, YES is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-The lease has an initial term of three years and provides for three successive three-year renewal terms at the option of the Company.
-Payments under this lease totaled approximately \$142,000 and \$92,000 during fiscal 2022 and 2021, respectively.
+In addition to base rent, Yankee Equipment Systems is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
+The lease has an initial term of three years and provides for three successive three-year renewal terms at the option of the Company, and the Company currently expects to exercise its option to renew this lease for the first three-year renewal term.
+Payments under this lease totaled approximately \$146,000 and \$142,000 during fiscal 2023 and fiscal 2022, respectively.